This page was originally based on a contribution from Carter Hoerr, rulekeeper for the OH HELL! Club of America. I have added some common variations.

 Sequence of Hands

 There are a lot of variations of this.
 Some people start from 1 card each, go up to the maximum number of cards and then back down to 1.
 Some just go from the maximum down to 1 and then stop, or vice versa.
+Some people go from the maximum down to 1, then from 1 up to the maximum, so playing two 1-card hands in the middle, or from 1 to the maximum to 1 with two maximum hands in the middle.
 If there are four people the maximum number of cards dealt may be 13 rather than 10, with three people you can go up to 17.
 Some people go up to some other maximum, such as 7 cards, irrespective of the number of players.

 Dan Strohm describes a version, called Devil's Bridge, in which the hand size increases and then decreases.
 On the final 1 card hand, the players must each hold their card on their forehead, so each player can see all the other player's cards but not their own.